ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 ![](qgis_2/Screen%20Shot%202020-03-22%20at%205.34.51%20PM.png)

 What does it mean to join two layers together?
-It that you find a common value that connects each row of one layer to each row of the other.
+It means that you find a common value that connects each row of one layer to each row of the other.
 In this case, the IDs for the latitude and longitude points in the “magellan.csv” file are the same as the IDs for the place names in the “magellan_desc.csv” file.
 As such, we’ll use the ID column in both of the tables, layers, to join them together.

 Essentially, we’re saying that that the data contained in the columns of the “magellan_desc.csv” file is connected to the data contained in the columns of the “magellan.csv” file because they share the same ID.